agritheory/check_run/docs/achgeneration.md

 - Immediate Origin, which can override the ABA number that the bank is expecting
 - Custom Post Processing Hook, which allows you to provide a custom function to further manipulate the ACH file.
 For example, Royal Bank of Canada requires a non-standard first line.
 - Posting Date, which becomes the "Effective Entry Date" in the ACH Batch Header
+- Individual ID Number From, in Check Run Settings, which gives the option of using the Naming Series or Party Name to create an Individual ID Number

 The 'Custom Post Processing Hook' is a read-only field and not intended to be set by non-technical users.
 The RBC example noted above can be set by entering the following into the browser console: `cur_frm.set_value('custom_post_processing_hook','check_run.test_setup.example_post_processing_hook')`.
 Provide the dotted path to your function with a signature matching that of the example.